Live Webinar | Embracing the Future of CX | Dec 19th @ 9 AM PST / 12 PM EST Register now -->

 Or suppose an agent wants to see if the thorny issue they’re dealing with relates to anything other agents have had to tackle in the past.
 As in the previous example, the agent can submit their conversation to the vector database and turn up similar interactions that have taken place, even if the language is different.

-Advantages of Vector Databases
+Advantages of AI Vector Databases

 Vector databases have many compelling properties that make them popular for working with diverse data types.